spacetelescope/rad/docs/ccsp.rst

 ASDF subtree ``meta.ccsp``, which will contain information necessary to archive CCSP files.

-Custom Products
+CCSP Products
-"""""""""""""""
+"""""""""""""

-Products that don't closely match a SOC product should have schemas that reference ``ccsp_custom_product``, as in the following example.
+CCSP products should have schemas that reference ``ccsp_custom_product``, as in the following example.

 .. code:: yaml